 While some Family Lawyers choose to specialise, many enjoy the variety that the broader practice area provides.

-Advising a range of clients – including vulnerable individuals such as children and the elderly – on their options and rights, the duties of a family law practitioner can vary greatly from case to case.
-However, the key responsibilities of a Family Lawyer usually include:
+Family Lawyers work with a range of clients including vulnerable individuals such as children and the elderly, advising them on their options and rights.
+The duties of a family law practitioner can vary greatly from case to case; however, the key responsibilities of a Family Lawyer usually include:

 • Attempting to resolve complex claims and reach settlement outside of court through alternative dispute resolution.

 • If no settlement can be reached, proceeding the case in court, representing your clients and carrying out all duties associated with Dispute Resolution or Litigation Lawyers.